lazarm520/customermanagement/README.md

 These are the features :
 * Project: For any project, depends on the user.
 * Collection/Categories: Including all type of categories or collection that they have.
-* Products: Products to be managed (Orders, Delivering, Payment, ...)
+* Products: Products to be managed with (Orders, Delivering, Payment, ...)
+* Customers: Customers to be managed

 I'm open for any suggestions.